JetBrains/amper/docs/src/user-guide/builtin-tech/compose-multiplatform.md

     !!! warning "No file-system watch"

-        At the moment, the Amper CLI doesn't watch the file system for changes, so the only way to reap the benefits of Compose Hot Reload is to run the application from the IDE.
+        At the moment, the Kargo CLI doesn't watch the file system for changes, so the only way to reap the benefits of Compose Hot Reload is to run the application from the IDE.

 When you run your application with Compose Hot Reload enabled:

-- Amper automatically downloads and runs [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) to maximize hot-swap capabilities
+- Kargo automatically downloads and runs [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) to maximize hot-swap capabilities
 - The Java agent for Compose Hot Reload is attached during execution
 - A small Compose Hot Reload devtools icon appears next to the application window, indicating that the feature is active